Volunteering: A Veteran’s Path to a Meaningful Retirement

 Category: Work and Volunteering

-This article is courtesy of my brother-in-law Doug, who has some great points to share about his retirement adventures in volunteer work.
+This article is courtesy of my brother-in-law Doug.
+He has some great points to share about his adventures as a voluntee.

 November 28, 2024 – I retired from the Marine Corps in 2005, and then fully retired from Defense industry related jobs in 2020, after a 43 year career.
 I stayed quite busy for a couple years after my retirement, planning and building a house for my kids and grandkids.
 Even after that I was staying plenty busy with family, hobbies, sports and the like.